 When a person drinks alcohol quickly, his or her blood alcohol level goes up quickly.
-This can cause various social, legal and medical problems and can lead to alcohol poisoning or evendeath.
+This can cause various social, legal and medical problems and can lead to alcohol poisoning or even death.
 Frequent binge drinking can lead to long-term problems with alcohol.
 Binge drinking and related activities are a violation of the Mental or Bodily Harm provision of the Hocking College Student Code of Conduct.
-Violations may result in sanctions of suspension or expulsion of the individual or organization from the college.
-When a student is identified with possible abusive or problem drinking, the college will attempt to intervene in a therapeutic manner through a sanction for referral to possible counseling and/or intervention programs.
+Violation of a Code I offense may result in sanctions of suspension or expulsion of the individual or organization from the college.
+When a student is identified with possible abusive or problem drinking, the college will attempt to intervene in a therapeutic manner through Campus Judicial sanction for referral to possible counseling and/or intervention programs.